CocoaPress/docs/docs/Printer/Loading.md

   ![](../img/printer/loading/tiltback.jpg)

- - [ ] On the home screen, press "Load / Unload" and use the unload option to lower the leadscrew until the plunger adapter is visible.
+ - [ ] On the home screen, press "Load / Unload" and use the unload (down arrow) option to lower the leadscrew until the plunger adapter is visible.

  ![](../img/printer/loading/menuitem.jpg)